Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 4.1.2 GEMM
 ==================

+After setting the foundation for the execution of a specific ``GEMM`` kernel, our plan was now to extend the in :ref:`4-1-1-microkernel` implemented kernel to a more general ``GEMM`` kernel.

 4.1.2.1 Implementation of a GEMM kernel
 ----------------------------------------

-This section extends the in :ref:`4-1-1-microkernel` implemented kernel to a more general GEMM kernel.
-It should be able to compute C+=AB for arbitrary A, B and C matrices in the range of 1≤M≤1024, 1≤N≤1024, and 1≤K≤2048.
+The general ``GEMM`` kernel should be able to compute C+=AB for arbitrary A, B and C matrices in the range of 1≤M≤1024, 1≤N≤1024, and 1≤K≤2048.

 At first, we had to decide on how to block the matrices.
-In the M dimension, we decided to use a block size of 16 and in the N dimension we decided to use a block size of 4.
+In the M dimension, we decided to use a block size of 16 and in the ``n`` dimension we decided to use a block size of 4.
 The larger we keep the block size, the more efficiently we can use loads, stores and FMLA instructions.
 However, the issue with large block sizes is that we need to write a lot of specialized kernels for all M and N dimensions smaller or equal to the block size.
 If the input parameters are not multiples of the block size, we need to write additional code to handle the remaining elements.

-For a block size of M = 8, we already wrote a kernel in pure assembly, see :ref:`generic-kernel`.
-Using this generic kernel as a starting point, we reduced the N dimension from 6 to 4.
-Our reasoning was that we wanted to reduce the number of specialized kernels we need to write.
-Additionally, we assumed that most numbers commonly used in practice are multiples of 4 instead of 6, thus not depending on the specialized kernels.
-Nevertheless, we made the decision to increase M from 8 to 16 to increase performance.
-With this change, we implemented the ``matmul_m_4_k`` kernel, which can compute C+=AB for any matrices where M and K can be chosen freely, but N is fixed to 4.
+For a block size of M = 8 we already wrote a kernel in neon assembly, see :ref:`generic-kernel`.
+Using this generic kernel as a starting point, we have reduced the ``n`` dimension from 6 to 4.
+Our reasoning was that we wanted to reduce the number of specialized kernels we would need to write.
+Additionally, we assumed that in practice more numbers would be multiples of 4 instead of 6, thus not depending on such specialized kernels.
+Nevertheless, we made the decision to increase M from 8 to 16 to increase our overall performance.
+With this change, we introduced the ``matmul_m_4_k`` kernel, which computes C+=AB for matrices where M and K are freely configurable, and N is fixed at size 4.

-The kernel first computes the number of blocks in the M dimension and the remaining elements.
+The kernel first computes the number of blocks along the M dimension, as well as any remaining elements.

 **matmul_m_4_k: Computing the number of blocks in the M dimension**